rackerlabs/design-system/_component_design/toggle.md

 - The user can select only one view option at a time.
 - One view option must always be selected.
 - Any of the view options can be configured as the default option.
+- Because text is not paired with the icon in a toggle, use tooltips to reveal what each option does.

 {% endcolumn %}